-Homework Projects: There will be four projects, which will count for a total of 50% of your course grade.
-Project teams must consist of two students.
+65% Homework Projects: There will be four projects, which will count for a total of 65% of your course grade.
+Project teams can consist of up to two students.
+Working alone is permitted, but highly discouraged due to the workload.
 You can only team up with students from your course (e.g., a student taking CPSC 4200 can only work with another student taking CPSC 4200).
 Students taking CPSC 6200 will have additional assignments in each homework to work on.
 You may consult general reference material, but the material you turn in must be entirely your own work, and you are bound by the Academic Integrity policies of